Studies suggest that the majority of truck accidents are caused by a small percentage of commercial vehicle drivers.

 Truck drivers who have had more than 4 drinks or are high on drugs can cause accidents because they are unable to control their truck and stop safely.
 A driver in this condition can easily rear-end another truck or car and cause serious injury.

-Because concentration is impacted by the alcohol or drugs, commercial truck drivers can cause accidents by making unsafe lane changes, following too closely or even hitting pedestrians at truck stops at night when its dark.
+Because concentration is impacted by alcohol or drugs, commercial truck drivers can cause accidents by making unsafe lane changes, following too closely, or even hitting pedestrians at truck stops at night when it’s dark.

 They may also misjudge their speed, take a corner too fast and drift into oncoming traffic causing head-on collisions with other drivers.

 For many reasons, it is a bad idea to drink or take drugs and then drive your big rig.

 Poor Maintenance and Inspection Practices: Even though semis are subject to rigorous inspection and maintenance regulations, truck accidents still occur because 18-wheelers are not properly inspected or maintained.

 Truck accident studies by the FMCSA have shown that up to one-third of the tractor-trailers involved in accidents had out-of-service violations, which means the trucks should not have been on the road just prior to the accident.